azu/hatenabookmark-rename-tags/README.md

 `hantenabookmark-replace-tags` use cache data by default.
 The cache data is stored into `.cache/search.data`.

-If your want to reload your bookmarks, use `--reload` flags.
+If your want to reload your cached bookmarks, use `--reload` flags.

 **Limitation**: This script support only *public* bookmarks.